Food For Recovery

 No matter if you are training once per week or more than 10 times a week, recovery nutrition is something that can absolutely help with performance – both in life and in your sport.

-So if you have done a pretty easy session or have a full day to recover before your next training session, chances are that you can just use your next planned meal or snack as your recovery food – as there is no need for fancy supplements or sports foods unless they offer convenience or help if you have high energy needs.
+So if you have done a pretty easy session or have a full day to recover before your next training session, chances are that you can just use your next planned meal or snack as food for recovery – as there is no need for fancy supplements or sports foods unless they offer convenience or help if you have high energy needs.

-However, if you have multiple training sessions planned for the day or have undertaken an intense or long workout/event, you will need to pay more attention to your recovery nutrition.
+However, if you have multiple training sessions planned for the day or have undertaken an intense or long workout/event, you will need to pay more attention to your food for recovery and ensure you nail your nutrition needs.
 The sooner you start to restore muscle glycogen and repair damaged muscle, the faster your recovery will be for the next session.
 So if you can, aim to get your first recovery meal or snack in within the hour and then continue with intake from there!

 Simplifying Recovery with the 4 R’s